stefets/osc-soundcraft-bridge/README.md

 # osc-soundcraft-bridge
 A bridge between the OSC protocol and the SoundCraft UI series.
+I am disappointed of SoundCraft with the lack of updates/news for this series.
+It look like a 'product destinated to death' for unknown reason.

 # Presentation
 It's a Python service possessed by few 😈😈